As time goes on our furry companions grow and change and before we know it our adorable little pups have become our lifelong best friends.

 Take care of teeth and gums

 Your dog’s dental hygiene can be very important as they age.
 In order to prevent any painful dental disease or decay which may affect their appetite, you should perform regular brushing or professional cleaning, of course if your dog is not a fan of this then dental treats and toys can also be very helpful.
-Here’s a great all natural doggy dental kit including toothpaste and brush.
+You can make toothpaste at home, or buy a special dog one.

 As your companion ages it is important to take care of their mental wellbeing.
 It is important that your dog has mental stimulation so that their brain receives exercise as well.
 To keep your dog sharp, food puzzles and stimulating toys can be a great source of mental enrichment.
 If you are looking into trying these out then a Ruffle Snuffle Mat would be a great choice.